blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

 here for simplicity's sake.
 Use the rest of this manual as a guide for building more feature-rich applications.

-Now that you've created a basic Cake application you're ready for the real thing.
-Start your own project, read the rest of the :doc:`Cookbook </index>` and `API <http://api20.cakephp.org>`_.
+Now that you've created a basic CakePHP application, you're ready for the real thing.
+Start your own project and read the rest of the :doc:`Cookbook </index>` and `API <http://api.cakephp.org>`_.

-If you need help, come see us in #cakephp.
+If you need help, there are many ways to get the help you need - please see the :doc:`/cakephp-overview/where-to-get-help` page.
 Welcome to CakePHP!

 Suggested Follow-up Reading
 ---------------------------